Havelock Nelson (writer)

 magazine and has been a contributor to the Huffington Post.

 Nelson has contributed to Vibe's History of Hip Hop (Random House), and been quoted in The New York Times, The Washington Post, and People magazine.
 He has also appeared twice on TV-One's Unsung, and will host the forthcoming In-Depth with Havelock Nelson which is currently in pre-production.

+Prince Paul credits him with having coined the term "horrorcore" for the titular genre.